None of the above (India): Suggested Improvements

 But voicing another line of opinion, Sanjay Parikh, a Supreme Court advocate who argued for PUCL in favour of NOTA, had stated in a 2013 interview:

-"Some people argue that the implementation of NOTA will drive up election expenses.
+Some people argue that the implementation of NOTA will drive up election expenses.
 But a tainted candidate who indulges in corruption and malpractices is a greater cost for the country.
-It is only the desire to continue in power and the greed for money that take prominence over values."
+It is only the desire to continue in power and the greed for money that take prominence over values.

 NOTA in local elections

-NOTA was not included in the 2015 Kerala panchayat elections.

 Section 79 (d) of the Representation of the People Act, 1951, recognises "electoral right" to also include the right to "refrain from voting at an election".
 'The Representation of People Act' is applicable to "...either House of Parliament or in the House or either House of the Legislature of a State..."
-Recognition of "electoral right" as also the right to "refrain from voting at an election" is not made in the acts pertaining to elections to panchayats in Kerala.

-Including NOTA in panchayat elections to these states and making improvements to NOTA may require changes or amendments to these acts and rules.
+It is not applicable to elections for panchayats and urban local bodies.
+However, several states has implemented it by amending their Acts.
+NOTA was not included in the 2015 Kerala panchayat elections.

 In 2018, the State Election Commission (SEC) of Maharashtra studied local body elections over the previous two years, and found several cases where NOTA had won more votes than the winning candidates.
 To cite some examples: In the Bori gram panchayat polls in the Pune district, NOTA polled 85.57% votes; in the Mankarwadi gram panchayat polls in same district, 204 of a total 330 valid votes went to NOTA.
 The sarpanch of Khugaon Khurd in Nanded district got just 120 votes while NOTA had got 627 of the total 849 votes.
 Similarly, in a local election in the Khavadi village in Lanja tehsil, the winning candidate got 130 votes of 441 valid votes, while NOTA polled 210 votes.

 Considering this, the Maharashtra SEC decided to consider amending the existing laws on NOTA.
 In November 2018, the SEC announced that if NOTA gets the maximum votes in an election, re-elections would be held.
 The order would be applicable to polls and by-polls to all municipal corporations, municipal councils and nagar panchayats with immediate effect.
 If NOTA gets the highest number of votes in the re-election as well, the candidate with the most votes, excluding NOTA, will be declared the winner.
 However, the rejected candidates are not barred from re-elections.

 The Haryana SEC followed suit too, declaring in November 2018 that NOTA would be treated as a fictional candidate and re-elections would be conducted if NOTA won the majority vote in the upcoming Municipal Elections in December 2018.